* Italy elections on Sunday

 * Safe-haven German bond yields at 5-week low

 * Italy/German bond yield spread tightest in almost 2 weeks

-LONDON, March 2 (Reuters) - Germany's 10-year government bond yield hit a five-week low on Friday, as an Italian election and a milestone in German coalition politics this Sunday together with news of stiff U.S steel and aluminium tariffs boosted demand for safe-haven debt.
+LONDON, March 2 (Reuters) - Germany's 10-year bond yield hit a five-week low on Friday, as an Italian election and a milestone in German coalition politics this Sunday as well as a plan for stiff U.S steel and aluminium tariffs boosted demand for safe-haven bonds.